 Subdivision 2 — Member contributions

-63. Member contributions
+63. Member contributions, when payable and amount of

 (1) A West State Super Member may contribute to the Fund the amount, and at the times, agreed between the Member and the Board.

 (2) A Gold State Super Member, Pension Scheme Member or Provident Scheme Member who is not a worker may contribute to the Fund the amount, and at the times, agreed between the Member and the Board.